apple/swift-argument-parser/Documentation/01 Getting Started.md

 ## Adding `ArgumentParser` as a Dependency

+Let's write a tool called `count` that reads an input file, counts the words, and writes the result to an output file.

 First, we need to add `swift-argument-parser` as a dependency to our package, and then include `"ArgumentParser"` as a dependency for our executable target.
 Our "Package.swift" file ends up looking like this: